-If approved, food derived from corn line DAS-59122-7 will be required to be labelled as genetically modified if it contains novel DNA and/or protein.
-Information from the Applicant shows that novel proteins are present in the corn grain, however, most corn products imported into Australia and New Zealand are highly processed and contain no novel protein or DNA.
+Once approved, food derived from corn line DAS-59122-7 will be required to be labelled as genetically modified if it contains novel DNA and/or protein.
+Information from the Applicant shows that novel proteins are present in the corn grain, which would therefore be required to be labelled, as would products from the whole grain, such as corn chips, breakfast cereals etc if novel DNA or protein were present.
+However, most corn products imported into Australia and New Zealand are highly processed and unlikely to contain novel protein or DNA.
 These processed food products (processed such that no novel DNA and/or protein is present in the final food) would therefore not be required to be labelled.